What are The Estate Planning Basics? What Goes in an Estate Plan?

 When you are alive, you (or perhaps you and your spouse) are the original “Grantors” and Trustees of your Living Trust.
 That means you control all the assets pretty much just as if they were in your name.

 When you write the Trust, you name a “Successor Trustee” who then becomes the new Trustee after you pass away.
 This can be a single person or “co-trustees.”
-I strongly suggest you look at our blogs and webinars on choosing successor Trustees, educating them, and alerting them to the pitfalls in being a Trustee.
+I strongly suggest you look at our blogs and webinars on choosing successor Trustees, educating them, and alerting them to the pitfalls of being a Trustee.

 When you die, your Living Trusts changes from being “revocable,” to being “irrevocable,” which means in most cases it cannot be changed by the new Trustee without the help of a Probate Judge or what is known as a “Trust Protector.”